apache/apisix-website/website/docs/general/committer-guide.md

 id: committer-guide
 title: Committer Guide
 keywords:
+- API gateway
 - APISIX
-- api6
-- API gateway
-- API hosting
-- Security
 - Apache APISIX
-- apisix gateway
-- Ingress Controller
-- Service Mesh
-- Microservices
-- faq
-- frequently asked questions
-- committer guidelines
-- committer
+- committer guide
 description: This article is a set of guidelines for Apache APISIX committers.
 It provides general guideline of contritions, and the way of promoting from contributors to commiter, and from committer to PMC.
 ---